UCBFintechProject/valuation_bot/README.md

 streamlit run ui.py

 ```
-Your screen should duisplay somthing like:
+Your screen should display somthing like:

 ![Regressor_chart](images/streamlit0.png)